GiovanniGiacometti/strava-marimo-analyzer/README.md

 ### If you are running this notebook locally

 You can either provide your credentials through a .env file or set them directly in your terminal.
 When you run the notebook for the first time, a browser tab will open to authenticate your Strava account and retrieve an access token.
 All information are saved in a file called `.strava.secrets` file so you won’t need to re-authenticate in future sessions (make sure it is gitignored!).
+Notice that you can specify a parameter when instantiating the `StravaClient` to prevent saving the information.

 ### If you are using the web-based WASM version